evil-mad/EggBot/EBB_firmware/ThreeBBFirmware/readme.txt

   -- BOARD --
   * Switch USB connector to USB C
     * Connect up USB C PD pins to Micro (where?)
 Use : 670-DX07S016JA1R1500CT-ND
+  * Check why 3.3V rail is only at 3.17V.
+Need to adjust resistors on LDO?

 = Questions =